-iThe requirements below are additional to those set out in the latest Camden Planning Guidance for Basements.
+The requirements below are additional to those set out in the latest Camden Planning Guidance for Basements and apply to both excavation and basement construction.

-- i.
-Engineering design should be advanced to Detailed Proposals Stage (equivalent to RIBA Stage D), as set out in the Services of ACE (Association of Consultancy and Engineering) Agreement 1: Design, 2009 Edition). - ii.
+- Engineering design should be advanced to Detailed Proposals Stage (equivalent to RIBA Stage D), as set out in the Services of ACE (Association of Consultancy and Engineering) Agreement 1: Design, 2009 Edition). - ii.
 As a minimum, BIAs must incorporate the following information and data: - a) The sequencing of the basement excavation and construction. - b) Soil samples, including those near boundaries with neighbours must be taken to a depth below the footing of the proposed base of the basement.
 The boreholes measurements may need to be conducted in periods of contrasting rainfall and over a period of several months covering wet and dry seasons.
 In some cases, when boreholes measurements show a groundwater risk, an automatic log water measurements recorder may need to be left activated in the boreholes over a sustained period of contrasting rain cycles to demonstrate local groundwater and water table levels and the local extent of groundwater surges during and immediately following storms. - c) In some cases, when boreholes measurements show a groundwater risk, an automatic log water measurements recorder may need to be left activated in the boreholes over a sustained period of contrasting rain cycles to demonstrate local groundwater and water table levels and the local extent of groundwater surges during and immediately following storms. - d) Bore holes data, ground movement and ground water flow calculations must be included as part of a factual report.
 An interpretative report will not be sufficient. - iii.
 In accordance with best practice, lateral drainage and digging by hand will be required, where basement excavation necessitates the installation of drainage.

 - iv.
 The BIA must include appropriate drawings that describe the detail of the engineering designs and illustrate how the construction addresses the following:

 - a) Groundwater

 - b) Drainage

 - c) SuDS

 - d) Flooding

 - e) Vertical loads

 - f) Lateral loads

-- g) Movements
+- g) Cumulative impacts on ground stability and underground water movements

 - h) Ground conditions

 - i) Trees and planting

 - j) Infrastructure

 - k) Vaults

 - I) Existing structures

 - m) Adjoining buildings and structures

-- n) Overall stability (permanent and temporary works o) Underpinning (if proposed)
+- n) Overall stability (permanent and temporary works

+- o) o) Underpinning (if proposed)

 - p) Piling (if proposed)

 - q) Special considerations e.g. cantilevered stone stairs and landings, balconies or other important functions or features in an existing building which need special consideration.

-- v.
+- vi.
 The BIA must also demonstrate that trees will not be felled or liable to die.

-- vi.
 Where appropriate, a BCP, written by a structural engineer, is to accompany the BIA, to be submitted at the time of applying for planning consent.
-The BCP should set out ways in which potential problems arising from ground movement will be resolved.
+The BCP should set out ways in which potential problems arising from cumulative impacts on ground stability and vii. which potential problems arising from cumulative impacts on ground stability underground water movements will be resolved.

-- vii.
 In order to protect against sewer flooding, Thames Water recommends the installation of a positive pumping device.
 This should be installed in each new basement development, unless a strong case for alternative measures can be made.